bluecurrent/HomeAssistantAPI/docs/source/documentation/integration-documentation.md

 ### disconnect()

-- Disconnects with the API, if the connection was already closed and a `WebsocketException` is thrown, ignore it.
+- Disconnects with the API, if the connection was already closed and a `WebsocketError` is thrown, ignore it.

 ## BlueCurrentEntity(Entity)